slawinski/slawinski-dev/blog/the-one-where-i-showcased-a-videochat-app.md

 ---
 title: The one where I showcased a videochat app
-description: A short talk about a simple React app using TypeScript and OpenVidu platform to handle the teleconference features.
+description: A short talk about a simple React app in TypeScript using OpenVidu platform to handle the teleconference features.
 date: 2022-06-17T11:24:37.567Z
 ---